maxharlow/pantiler/README.md

 Outputs have this format:

 * `name` A unique name for this output, which can then be referenced as a source layer in the styling.
-* `layer` The name of the layer from the input that this output should use, defaults to the first layer it finds.
+* `layer` The name of the input layer that this output should use.
 Optional.
+Default is the first layer it finds.
 * `fields` An object listing fields you want in the output to the names of those fields in the input layer.
 Optional.
 * `zoomMin` The most zoomed-out level of tiles that should include this data.
 Optional.
 * `zoomMax` The most zoomed-in level of tiles that should include this data.
 Optional.